This tutorial contains GIF images.

 Semi-automatic cabling can be used when there is a specific cabling situation or there is a limited amount of cables that can be run through one of the trenchlines.

-Selecting the semi-auto cabling from the dropdown menu will allow to select specific devices to be cabled and specific trenchlines for the pathway.
+Selecting the semi-auto cabling from the dropdown menu will allow selecting specific devices to be cabled and specific trenchlines for the pathway.
 This process can be seen below.

 Examples of the cabling operating principle